WordPress/openverse/documentation/catalog/reference/DAGs.md

 - source_index: An existing staging Elasticsearch index to use as the basis for the new index.
 If not provided, the index aliased to `<media_type>-filtered` will be used.
+- should_delete_old_index: If True, the index previously pointed to by the target alias (if one exists) will be deleted.

 ##### When this DAG runs